Wilibui/PrivacyPolicySimpl/README.md

 # Privacy Policy Simpl.
-We do not colect any data.
+We do not collect any data.